Mother’s boyfriend arrested in killing of California girl, 8 - KESQ

 Jackson, 34, also faces murder and child abuse charges.
 It wasn’t known Sunday if he has an attorney who could speak on his behalf.

-Four other people were arrested Saturday on suspicion of helping Jackson evade arrest, the attorney general’s office said.
+Four other people were arrested Saturday on suspicion of helping Jackson evade arrest, Perez said.

+“In my 20 years of law enforcement, this case is the most disturbing and horrific that I’ve seen,” the lieutenant said.

 Sophia was reported missing by relatives in the San Francisco Bay Area city of Hayward.
 They told police they had not had contact with the girl since December, and that she was known to stay at different locations between Hayward and Southern California.